-- Ryzen 3- has quad core processors
+- AMD Ryzen 3- has quad-core desktop processors

-- Ryzen 7- hexacore processors
+- Ryzen 7- hexacore desktop processors

-- Ryzen 9-this one has 16 and 12 core processers
+- Ryzen 9 3900x or the AMD Ryzen 9 3959x-this one has 16 and 12 core performance processors

 In each of the above brackets, processors are named using the model number.
 That is to say that the higher the number of the model, the more powerful and faster your CPU is Putting it into context you can say that a Ryzen 3 12000 is weaker than the Ryzen 3 1300X.
-The suffix X indicates that the particular model is a little fast than the previous version of the model.
+Suffix X indicates that the particular model is a little fast than the previous version of the model.
 It is therefore indicative of a small increase in the factory clocking speed.

-How to select the best Ryzen model for your PC
+How to select the best Ryzen model for your PC?

 What is Intel core?

-Reports indicate that some security flaws such as the meltdown and spectre aspects were found in practically all Intel Core processors.
-These flaws meant that fixes within windows would be required as well as in other operating systems such as Linux and MacOS.
+Reports indicate that some security flaws such as the meltdown and specter aspects were found in practically all Intel Core processors.
+These flaws meant that fixes within windows would be required as well as in other operating systems such as Linux and macOS.
 Similarly, still in 2018, another defect known as the Foreshadow was detected, this type of flaw undermines the Software Guard Extensions aspect of the processor.

-Choosing the best Intel Core CPU
+Choosing the best Intel CPU

 There are various series from the Intel Core family that you need to learn about for you to be able to make a better choice from amongst them

-Core i3 processors with slow speeds of between 1.30GHz and 1.80GHz can use either 11.5W, 15W or 25W of power.
-The medium paced Core i3s require between 28, 35 or 37W of power to efficiently run.
-On the other hand fast paced i3 processors i.e. 2.90GHz-3.50GHz require a minimum of 35-54 W of power to run smoothly.
-This series of Intel processors are mostly used for laptops since they generate moderately lower heat.
+Intel i3 processors with slow speeds of between 1.30GHz and 1.80GHz can use either 11.5W, 15W, or 25W of power.
+The medium-paced Core i3s require between 28, 35, or 37W of power to efficiently run.
+On the other hand fast-paced i3 processors i.e. 2.90GHz-3.50GHz require a minimum of 35-54 W of power to run smoothly.
+This series of processors are mostly used for laptops since they generate moderately lower heat.

-Slow paced i5 processors, 1.60GHz to 2.30GHz, require a minimum of 15W of power while the medium paced, 2.60GHz to 3.10 GHz, require between 15w, 25w, 28W and 37W of power.
+Slow-paced i5 processors, 1.60GHz to 2.30GHz, require a minimum of 15W of power while the medium-paced, 2.60GHz to 3.10 GHz, require between 15w, 25w, 28W, and 37W of power.
 The fast speed i5 processors may require between 35W to 84 W of power for them to run smoothly.

-This particular series is most suitable for desktops as they require high performance processors.
+This particular series is most suitable for desktops as they require high-performance processors.
 When at a lower speed, the battery can go for up to five hours.
-On the other hand high speeds contribute to higher battery usage.
+On the other hand, high speeds contribute to higher battery usage.